The Curious Link Between Estrogen, Mast Cells, and Histamine

 Promote the healthy clearance of estrogen.
 Read How to lower estrogen.

-Consider taking natural progesterone because it up-regulates the DAO enzyme.
+Consider taking natural progesterone because it upregulates the DAO enzyme.

-👉 Tip: Histamine reduction is a big part of why dairy-free diet, vitamin B6, and natural progesterone work so well for women’s health.
+👉 Tip: Histamine reduction is a big part of why a dairy-free diet, vitamin B6, and natural progesterone work so well for women’s health.

 For more information, read The role of histamine and mast cells in PMS and PMDD.